-Video-first marketing acknowledges that video performs better than other media when it comes to conveying information, and should therefore be prioritized over other media.
+Video-first marketing acknowledges that video performs better than other media when it comes to engaging audiences and conveying information, and should therefore be prioritized over other media.

 For these reasons, in addition to market trends, video has become the medium to beat for many marketers, who would prefer to use video for most of their marketing content and promotional needs.